media-io/cargo-deps/README.md

 Some Rust projects have really big dependency trees and maybe you just want to display certain dependencies, like the ones in the same workspace.
 Fortunately, `cargo-deps` provides the `--filter` option for this use case.
 Unfortunately, you have to explicitly list all the dependencies you want to keep, and `cargo-deps` doesn't detect workspaces just yet.

-### Excluding
+#### Excluding

-It can be useful to exclude certain crates from the graphs, this can be achieved with the `--exclude` flag taking the undesired crate(s) as argument.
+It can be useful to exclude certain crates from the final graph.
+This can be achieved with the `--exclude` flag taking the undesired crates as arguments.

 #### Depth